 We share the personal data we receive only when the individual concerned has given us their consent to do so and, where we have such consent, we share it with those persons or bodies whose role is to support individuals to speak up, for example Freedom to Speak Up Guardians.
 We will only share personal data without consent in exceptional circumstances where there is evidence of a need to protect individuals from the risk of harm, or from actual harm, for example with safeguarding authorities.

-If you’re a Freedom to Speak Up Guardian, or in a supportive speaking up role, such as a champion or ambassador, your details will be stored by the National Guardian’s Office and used for these purposes:
+If you’re a Freedom to Speak Up Guardian, your details will be stored by the National Guardian’s Office and used for these purposes:

-- Communicating with you about matters relating to the work of Freedom to Speak Up Guardians.
+- Communicating with you about matters relating to the work of Freedom to Speak Up Guardians, and keeping appropriate records of those communications.

 - Adding your contact information (name, organisation, main email address and telephone number) to the National Guardian Office’s public directory of Freedom to Speak Up Guardians.